bunsanweb/bunsanweb/readme.md

-# Bunsan Overview
+# Bunsan Web: the decentralized Web

-## About Bunsan
+## About Bunsan Web

-Bunsanとは、
-各々が自由に情報をシェアできるプログラムを構築、実行可能な
-基盤(foundation)を、
-インターネット上にWebベースの技術を利用してdecentralizedに構築する
-システム群である。
+"Bunsan Web" is decentralized web that forms an open network of individual programs for freely sharing their information with a foundation derived on the browser-side standard technologies of the Web.

-## Sources of Bunsan
+## Sources of Bunsan Web

-Bunsanは現在、以下のリポジトリを公開する:
+Source code repositories of Bunsan Web:

 - [anatta-engine](https://github.com/anatta-project/anatta-engine/)
 - [Hashnet](https://github.com/anatta-project/hashnet/)